Urbane Bronze vs. Iron Ore, Porpoise, & 6 Popular Greige Paint Colors

 You guessed it!
 Urbane Bronze for the win.
 Dragon’s Breath can be just a touch too muddy for some finishes; however, comparing the two will help you see which is best for you (in other words, you don’t need to humor the crazy lil Ginger ALL the time).

-Find Dragon’s Breath quick review HERE
+Find Dragon’s Breath quick review in this blog post HERE

-7. URBANE BRONZE vs. PEPPERCORN
+7. URBANE BRONZE vs. SW PEPPERCORN

 If you’re wondering how similar Urbane Bronze and Peppercorn are, you’re REALLY looking at a wild range of colors.
 Let’s find out the key differences between these two bad boys…

-- The LRV of Peppercorn is 10, so it’s a shift LIGHTER than Urbane Bronze’s LRV of 8.
+- The LRV of Peppercorn is 10, so it’s a shift lighter than Urbane Bronze’s LRV of 8.

-- Urbane Bronze is WARMER than Peppercorn, and that’s because…
+- Urbane Bronze is warmer than Peppercorn, and that’s because…

-- Urbane Bronze lives in the GREIGE world; Peppercorn is based in the GRAY world.
+- Urbane Bronze lives in the greige world; Peppercorn is based in the gray world.

-Get your PEEL & STICK sample of Peppercorn
+Here’s your PEEL & STICK sample of Peppercorn

 KYLIE M’S FAVE COLOR

-But I still like Urbane Bronze better.
+But I still like Urbane Bronze more.

 Sherwin Williams Peppercorn: Paint Color Review